curtmcd/pentomino/README.md

 # Pentomino Packing

-This set of programs finds all possible ways to pack the twelve pentominos into a rectangular grid of size 10x6, 12x5, 15x4 or 20x3.
-It will also render those packings as HTML5 files using SVG drawings.
+This set of programs implements a simple recursive backtracking solver to find all possible ways to pack the twelve pentominos into a rectangular grid of size 10x6, 12x5, 15x4 or 20x3.
+It optionally eliminates symmetry redundancies and renders packings as pretty HTML5 files using SVG drawings.

 ![Screenshot of 10x6 solution](/sol-10x6-N.png)